Why an Insurance Deductible Reimbursement Bill Doesn’t Make Sense

 Louisiana Representative Katrina Jackson (D-Monroe) doesn’t believe people should have to pay a deductible on their auto insurance to get their cars repaired when uninsured drivers hit them.
+This is why she’s introduced a bill to remedy what she sees as a serious problem for the average consumer.

-She believes this so strongly that she has presented a bill in the state (HB1195) to abolish the $500 deductible associated with an uninsured motorist property damage claim.
+HB1195 would abolish the $500 deductible associated with an uninsured motorist property damage claim.

 Louisiana drivers can certainly expect to see increased costs for auto insurance after a short time.
 Why?
 It’s simple; costs for insurers will increase and those costs will be passed on to insurance consumers.
+This may be more complicated in other ways as well.

-Just like the Florida PIP fraud “problem” where millions of dollars are paid in fraudulent claims each year, costing Florida drivers millions of dollars in additional premiums, this bill would lend itself to the potential for abuse.
+In Florida, they faced a PIP fraud “problem” where millions of dollars are paid in fraudulent claims each year, costing Florida drivers millions of dollars in additional premiums, this bill would lend itself to the potential for abuse.
 How?

 Here’s an example: